 The order in which data views are defined in a graph is important, because it defines the order of saving data to the database.
-(This order, however doesn't define the
+(This order, however doesn't define the order in which data views are executed.)
+The data view that you specify in the PrimaryView property should always be defined first in the graph.

-If a BOL statement of a data view refers to multiple data access classes (DACs), the data view creates the PXCache object for each DAC to keep appropriate data records, as shown in the following diagram.
+If a BQL statement of a data view refers to multiple data access classes (DACs), the data view creates the PXCache object for each DAC to keep appropriate data records, as shown in the following diagram.